metadatacenter/cedar-manual/docs/_sections/a4/navigating_using_the_browser_buttons_and_links.md

 ---
 layout: section
-title: Navigating Using the Browser: Buttons and Links
+title: Navigating Using the Browser - Buttons and Links
 author: John Graybeal
-chapter:
+chapter: a4
 ---